rkfzhang/appt_poc/reqs/current-dev-notes.md

 - No backend, using placeholder data in TypeScript files
 - Data files in `src/data/` directory:
   - `types.ts`: Type definitions for the application
-  - `apartmentData.ts`: Apartment listings data with outlier detection and zipcode utilities
+  - `apartmentData.ts`: Apartment listings data with outlier detection and zipcode utilities (15 apartments across 8 zipcodes in 3 clusters)
   - `amenityUtils.ts`: Amenity-related data and utilities
   - `rentCalculator.ts`: Rent calculation functions
   - `AppContext.tsx`: React Context for state management